 They have 15 luxurious rooms showcasing Durango’s colorful past with original antiques, woodwork, and old movie posters bringing back past to present.
 They also have a co-working space so even if you’re in town for business, the Rochester can help maximize your creativity and productivity.
 It provides guests great, memorable accommodation for anyone staying in charming Durango.

-- To book, check prices or availability for Rochester Hotel & Leland House
+- Check prices, availability or book Rochester Hotel & Leland House

 1893 | Silverton’s Grand Imperial Hotel